ourcodingclub/tutorials-in-progress/future_developments.md

   * Create an Rmarkdown script of their work (Tut.6)
   * Upload the whole lot to a github repo (Tut.3)

+## For Sept and onwards, Gergana will draft an email asking people if they want to write a tutorial for the website and run a CC workshop in their institution, we can then all send that to the academics we know.

 # Website developments
 * Expandable dropdown boxes for parts of tutorials, to streamline tutorial page
 * Common problems page (could this be an interactive flowchart?)
 * Sprinkle links between tuts - e.g. when we use `dplyr`, link to Sandra's tut for more info
 * Change duplicate hexagon icons, navigating tutorials at a glance is difficult at the moment
 * John to write definitive style guide, headings, links, image alignment etc.
+* Add licensing information to website.
+See [issue](https://github.com/ourcodingclub/CC-2-RMarkdown/issues/1)

 # Future CC developments
 * Email Richard Essery May regarding Numeracy course & linking with Coding Club - GD: I want to hear back from the PTAS funding people first and I will email him afterwards